mlomb/redis-rank/README.md

     * `value`: [Score]() | [number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number) score or number to add

   #### Return
-  Analogous to the return of `updateOne` but as an array, where the each value matches the order of the entries in the input.
+  Analogous to the return of `updateOne` but as an array, where each value matches the order of the entries in the input.
   #### Example
   ```javascript
   // single